spences10/blog.scottspence.me/src/pages/2018/2018-01-07-wsl-bootstrap/index.md

 If you've not used any Linux distributions before the `-y` in the upgrade statement is to default the answer to yes for any prompts that are displayed in the terminal.
+You might not want to do this, but I do.

 ![upgrade image](./upgrade-yes.png)